chinsoon12/PreKnitPostHTMLRender/README.md

 ## Description
-First pre-knitting processing, then knitr::knit, then rmarkdown::render, then post HTML-rendering processing
+First pre-knitting processing, then `knitr::knit`, then `rmarkdown::render`, then post HTML-rendering processing

 The current process:
 <pre>